Medication for pediatric psychiatric disorders reduces later onset of substance use problems

 Once patients with substance use disorders undergo intake at the West End Clinic and actively pursue our services, they become eligible for this program.

-Facilitated by: Estee Sharon, PsyD, Marc Bolduc, LICSW, Frank Dibert, PhD, and Jennifer Blewett, LICSW
+Facilitated by: Estee Sharon, PsyD, Marc Bolduc, LICSW, and Jennifer Blewett, LICSW

 There are two ways to access the program:

-The West End Clinic oversees an injection clinic based in Wang 8 at Mass General where intramuscular naltrexone can be administered.
+The West End Clinic oversees an injection clinic based in Cox 1 at Mass General where intramuscular naltrexone can be administered.
 We will assist in evaluating criteria for naltrexone as well as prior authorization related to the medication.

 To be eligible, you must be in treatment at the West End Clinic (WEC).
-To become a patient, please call Adult Psychiatry Triage at 617-724-7792 to make an appointment at the WEC.
+To become a patient, please call WEC at 617-724-2480 to make an appointment.

 As part of your WEC assessment, we will discuss available treatment options for alcohol and other drug use disorders and make individual recommendations.
 A thorough review of your medical and psychological status will be coupled with an evaluation for appropriateness of pharmacotherapy.
 Our staff will collaborate with the injection clinic staff for patients who will benefit from this medication.